Pro-Vishnu/Project-college/README.md

-# Real-Time Face Detection For Improved Surveillance and Access Control
+# Cursor Vision Handfree Computer Control

 ## Overview
 This project focuses on developing a real-time face detection system aimed at enhancing surveillance and access control.
 Leveraging advanced machine learning algorithms, the system is capable of accurately detecting and recognizing faces in real-time from video feeds.